Arsuol/Personal-CVE/README.md

 ```
 The tool will print out the help information.

+### Interest Keywords
+You can 'subscribe' to keywords with the tool.
+Every time the database is uploaded, it will print out CVE entries containing any
+keyword in its description.
+To subscribe to a keyword copy the '/conf/interest.dat_example' to
+'/conf/interest.dat' and write your keywords in it, one per line.

 ### APIs
 The tool uses multiple APIs to access data from Twitter, YouTube, and Reddit.
 If you want to use these functionalities, you need to copy the relevant